Sinn Féin: Organisation and structure

-Sinn Féin operates under the principle of Democratic Centralism; the concept that policy should be debated internally within the party, and once a decision is made, all members must support the chosen policy publically or be disciplined.
+Sinn Féin operates under the principle of democratic centralism; the concept that policy should be debated internally within the party, and once a decision is made, all members must support the chosen policy publicly or be disciplined.
 Once a decision has been made, it cannot be revisited or altered for a prolonged period of time.

 Decision-making within Sinn Féin is controlled by two bodies; the national officer board and the Árd Comhairle (national executive).
-The national officer board consists of 7 members, made up of the President of Sinn Féin, the Vice President, the Chairperson, the General Secretary, the Director of Publicity and two treasurers.
+The national officer board consists of 7 members, made up of the President of Sinn Féin, the Vice President, the chairperson, the General Secretary, the Director of Publicity and two treasurers.
 Policy will be debated amongst the national officer board before next being brought before the Árd Comhairle.

 Sinn Féin's Árd Comhairle consists of 47 members.
 Members of the national officer board are automatically members, while the rest of the membership is made up of officers elected at Sinn Féin's annual national conference (Ard Fheis).
 Members of the Árd Comhairle must already be members of the Comhairlí Limistéir (Area councils), which are based county or constituency boundaries.
 As of 2023, despite the fact that the bulk majority of Sinn Féin's membership and elected representatives come from the Republic of Ireland, the majority of the Árd Comhairle is from Northern Ireland.
 For every 2 TDs on the Árd Comhairle, there are 3 MLAs.
 Some members of the Árd Comhairle hold no public office and are former members of the Provisional IRA.

 When a decision is made by the Árd Comhairle, all members of Sinn Féin must abide by it without dissent, including the President.
 In 2020, all of Sinn Féin's candidates in the 2020 Irish general election were required to sign a pledge stating "in all matters pertaining to the duties and functions of an elected representative, I will be guided by and hold myself amenable to all directions and instructions issued to me by An Ard Chomhairle of Sinn Féin".

 Within the Árd Comhairle, there is a further subdivision, called the Coiste Seasta (Standing Committee), made up of 8 members, who act as a Central Committee.
 Unlike other Teachtaí Dála from other parties, Sinn Féin TDs are not allowed to hire their own staff and instead the Coiste Seasta chooses staff for them.
-Some Sinn Féin TDs have complained of these staff members handing them scripts to read publically which they had no input into writing.
+Some Sinn Féin TDs have complained of these staff members handing them scripts to read publicly which they had no input into writing.